Darkmatter43/InvetoryManager/README.md

 # InvetoryManager
-My final project as a student at General Assembly
+My final project as a student at General Assembly.
+The live link is: https://protected-brook-26019.herokuapp.com/dashboard

 ## Ideas for now:
 inventory management?